Road Trip Safaris: From Luxury to Loss

 At the beginning of November 2021, my wife and I decide to initiate a road trip across America that would unknowingly change our lives.
 Yes, I will check out some swanky hotels in Colorado, but what happens on the return drive home sticks with us forever.
 Being a road warrior, I can drive for a dozen hours before thinking about sleep.
 Yet, I was not warrior enough for what was to come.
 We pack the car.
 My wife overpacks.
 I under pack.
 She brings multiple coffee maker machines.
 Yet, I forget my toothbrush.

-Anything of interest started as I drive from Baton Rouge, Louisiana toward Lafayette, where I take the Atchafalaya Basin Bridge (Interstate 10) over Atchafalaya Basin Swamp, which is over 18 miles long.
-The bridge is narrow, and it wouldn’t be too difficult for a car accident to end submerged in the swamp fifty feet below.
+Anything of interest started as I drive from Baton Rouge, Louisiana toward Lafayette, where I take the Atchafalaya Basin Bridge (Interstate 10) over Atchafalaya Basin Swamp, which is a bridge that is over 18 miles long.
+The bridge is narrow and old, and it wouldn’t be too difficult for a car accident to end submerged in the swamp fifty feet below.
 As I cruise the bridge, I take peeks at the waterways beneath and can occasionally spy alligators cutting through the tips of the water, heads only exposed.
 Certainly, to take an airboat ride in this area would be exciting.

 - Waco, Texas